Mateusz45412/Home/Readme.md

 - Feature to be added 2

-## Acknowledgements
+## Acknowledgements [Podziękowania]
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on the course "Python from scratch"
-- Many thanks to...

 ## Contact